BendingUnit-22/homotopy-jailbreak/README.md

 ```
 ## Running H-GCG and H-AutoDAN
 Create a `models` folder in the main directory and store all models there.

 Run the appropriate bash script for a given model and method.
+You can modify the GPU device used in the `.sh` script itself.